 I, like a lot of designers, own a MacBook.
 Every single time I take my computer out of its case, I have to remember to place the laptop with its logo upside-down, so I can open the lid.

-Of course, as a graphic designer and marketer, I like to reflect about why Apple placed their logo upside down for me, a loyal customer, and dedicated user.
+Of course, as a graphic designer and marketer, I like to reflect on why Apple placed their logo upside down for me, a loyal customer, and dedicated user.

 Apple has always been an example of great branding and marketing.
 Of course, the Apple logo has to read right-side up for the potential buyers of the brand, not for the already-convinced users.
 The rule of repetition in marketing is operative here; the more often a potential customer sees the logo, the more the idea of owning an Apple is implanted in his subconscious mind.
 So, the logo needs to be upright for him, not me.
 So, my owning a computer with an apple on the cover makes me into a quiet evangelist for the brand.
 I don’t mind evangelizing a brand that I like so well.